ikostan/Exercism_Csharp_Track/README.md

 * In your web-browser, go back to the language tracks page, choose your exercise and the exercise you've just worked on.
 You will now see your solution online and notice that it is awaiting a mentor.<br/>

+### Running the tests

+To run the tests, run the command dotnet test from within the exercise directory.

+### Further information

+For more detailed information about the C# track, including how to get help if you're having trouble, please visit the exercism.io [C# language page.](http://exercism.io/languages/csharp/resources)

 ### How to delete multiples files in Git

 * In the command-line, navigate to your local repository.